 John Fiske has dedicated his career to “protecting what’s right” in so many ways: mentoring youth, rescuing farm animals, and seeking justice for those whose health and homes have been decimated by polluters and the manufacturers of pollutants throughout the United States.
-Mr. Fiske represents large public entities including the County of San Diego, the cities of Long Beach, San Jose, Oakland, Berkeley, Portland, Port of Portland, Spokane, Seattle and the State of Washington in environmental and public nuisance actions against Monsanto Company for polluting America’s waterways with polychlorinated biphenyls (PCBs).
+Mr. Fiske represents large public entities including the County of San Diego, the cities of Long Beach, San Jose, Oakland, Berkeley, Chula Vista, Portland, Port of Portland, Spokane and Seattle, and the State of Washington in environmental and public nuisance actions against Monsanto Company for polluting America’s waterways with polychlorinated biphenyls (PCBs).
 He has been appointed a Special Assistant Attorney General for the State of Washington in the case.

-Mr. Fiske represents the County of Sonoma, the County of Napa, the County of Mendocino, the County of Santa Barbara, the City of Santa Barbara, Montecito Water District and other public entities in both Northern and Southern California in litigation against PG&E and SoCal Edison for damages resulting from the devastating wildfires of 2017.
+Mr. Fiske represents the Counties of Sonoma, Napa, Mendocino and Lake, the City and County of Ventura, the City and County of Santa Barbara, the Montecito Water District, Fire Protection Districts and other public entities in both Northern and Southern California in litigation against PG&E and SoCal Edison for damages resulting from the devastating wildfires of 2017.
 In addition to several public entities, Mr. Fiske represents thousands of families and businesses who lost everything due to the negligent maintenance, inspection, and operations of these investor-owned utilities.
 Mr. Fiske also represents Calaveras County in the Butte 2015 Wildfire and has recovered $25.4 million on behalf of the County.
 John Fiske has been featured on CNN and HBO Vice regarding wildfire safety and utility negligence.